nleaf/nleaf.github.io/_casestudies/battelle-for-kids.md

       the educational system.
 The organization wanted to move from purchasing its own hardware through capital expenditures to paying for managed services through operational expenses.
+  - align-left: true
+    icon: "/uploads/EXP_Solution.svg"
+    background: "/uploads/ph_hurricane.jpg"
+    headline: The Solution
+    description: Battelle for Kids found the solution it was looking for with Expedient’s hybrid cloud offering, a combination of public cloud infrastructure as a service (IaaS) and physical colocation.
 - template: recent-posts
   block: recentposts
 - template: newsletter